-UNODC (2023) also believed that poverty, unemployment, family breakdown, child abuse, and neglect are some contributing factors that cause children to be homeless.
+UNODC (2023) also highlights that poverty, unemployment, family breakdown, child abuse, and neglect are some contributing factors that cause children to be homeless.
 Parveen (2019) and Salihu (2019) noted that children are found on the roadside and in public places such as markets, subways, and bus stations, engaging in selling trivial items or begging for money and food.
 Parveen (2019) further added that they scavenge and rummage through rubbish and dustbins, often bearing untidy appearances with tattered, dirty, and torn clothing, while being barefooted and expressing defeated expressions on their faces, with some even half naked (Abate et al., 2022; Adebayo and Olaogun, 2019; Joshi, 2021; Malindi and Molahlehi, 2020).
 It is important to mention that although they are found almost everywhere in most major cities, at traffic signals, crowded marketplaces, near restaurants, and even at places of worship, they remain invisible, constantly ignored and disregarded by everyone (Parveen 2019).
-Azzam et al. (2021) posited that these inappropriate images undeniably illustrate the harsh and brutal reality of street children.
+Azzam et al. (2021) posit that these inappropriate images undeniably illustrate the harsh and brutal reality of street children.
 Due to poverty, homelessness, or abandonment, these children are forced to live on the streets and engage in illicit activities as a means of survival, often pushed into exploitative and risky predicaments, susceptible to abuse, neglect, and criminal behavior.
 The daily lives of these children are habitually marked by the struggle to earn a meager income, living on the fringes of society.

 Azzam et al. (2021) explained that while it is admirable that these children continue to survive in dispiriting situations, it is important to address the root causes of homelessness so they can be provided with better opportunities, education, and support to live a better life.